Laurent polynomial mirrors for quiver flag zero loci: Mirrors of quiver flag zero loci

 and the lex ordering within the rows.
 This defines a toric degeneration of $M_Q$; the associated Laurent polynomial has correct period sequence.
 One can also describe the degeneration as a subvariety of the ladder diagram

 Notice that the ladder diagram is the ladder diagram for the quiver flag variety

 $M_Q$ is a subvariety of this quiver flag variety cut out by a section of $S_1^* \otimes W_2$.

-To describe the subvariety of the ladder diagram, recall that each arrow in the corresponding ladder quiver determines a variable in the Cox ring of the toric variety.
+To describe the subvariety of the ladder diagram, recall that each arrow in the corresponding ladder quiver determines a variable in $S_Q$.
 We label the vertices in the ladder diagram by their Cartesian coordinates, so that the source is at $(0,0)$.
 We draw the relevant arrows on the diagram below, and label them in the text for further clarity.

 Label three of the paths from $(0,0)$ to $(7,1)$ with variables $x_1, x_2, x_3$ (these arrows are marked in yellow on the above diagram).
 Label the arrow from from $(0,1)$ to $(2,2)$ as $y_1$ (in red), the arrow from $(1,1)$ to $(2,2)$ as $y_2$ (in green), the arrow from $(0,1)$ to $(1,1)$ as $y_3$ (in blue), the arrow from $(1,1)$ to $(2,1)$ as $y_4$ (in orange), and the arrow from $(2,1)$ to $(2,2)$ as $y_5$ (in purple).
 Then the ideal determining the toric variety is given by the binomial relations